The Naked Kiss (1964)

 Screenwriter: Richard Matheson (novel: Jeff Rice)

-Our discussion: The Night Stalker Universe
+Our review: The Night Stalker Universe

 Carl Kolchak is a Las Vegas reporter looking for a big story to take him back to New York.
 And he finds it: a vampire is preying on the city.
 He must stay safe from the blood-sucker while convincing the authorities of what is really going on.